sahitya-chandra/codexa/README.md

 A: Typically 10-50MB per 1000 files, depending on file sizes.
 The SQLite database stores chunks and embeddings.

 **Q: Can I use Codexa in CI/CD?**
-A: Yes, but you'll need to ensure Ollama or your LLM provider is accessible.
-For CI/CD, consider using Groq (cloud) instead of local Ollama.
+A: Yes, but you'll need to ensure your LLM provider is accessible.
+For CI/CD, consider using Groq (cloud).

 **Q: Does Codexa work with monorepos?**
 A: Yes!
 Adjust `includeGlobs` and `excludeGlobs` to target specific packages or workspaces.